NakshatraSirohi/BuddyForm/README.md

 ---

-**Licensed**
-This project is licensed under the MIT License.
+**Licensed**: This project is licensed under the MIT License.
 See the LICENSE file for details.

 ---
 *Empowering students, fostering trust.*